YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 </br>
 You can _TYONT_ and accomplish more than you think you can and as a bonus have fun too.
 </br></br>
-Let's Train Ours Own Neural Network! 😉
+Let's Train Our Own Neural Network! 😉

 <br/>